Tips to keep off excess holiday pounds

 - Make good choices for a happy Thanksgiving.
 Changing old habits and learned eating behaviors are hard, especially during the holidays.
 But starting off at Thanksgiving by keeping your goals in mind, practicing moderation and daily exercise can get your holidays off to a great start.

 This year, take a different approach to Thanksgiving.
 By following these steps, you'll be well on your way to guilt-free gobbling.
 You'll be thankful you did.

 Shaunna Privratsky is an expert in personal finance.
 Between writing, reading and gardening, she is always on the lookout for bargains.
 Please sign up for the free newsletters at The Discount Diva.
 You can also visit Shaunna on Google+.

 Take the Next Step:

-- For more on keeping off excess holiday pounds and making healthy lifestyle choices, please visit here.
+- For more on keeping off excess holiday pounds and making healthy lifestyle choices, please visit The Dollar Stretcher Library.

 Share your thoughts about this article with the editor: Click Here

 Trending on TDS

 - Using MeetUp.com to save money